 I’m glad you asked!
 Cocoa powder comes from cocoa beans.
 Crazy, isn’t it.
 The beans are fermented, dried, roasted and cracked into nibs.
 Then, the nibs are pressed to remove 75% of their cocoa butter.
 This leaves us with chocolate liquor.
 The pasty liquor is dried and then ground into unsweetened cocoa powder.
 All done!

-Before you read the differences between dutch-process and natural cocoa powder, I encourage you to read my informational post about baking soda and baking powder.
+Before you read the differences between dutch-process and natural cocoa powder, I encourage you to read my informational post about baking soda vs. baking powder.
 Understanding the difference between these two will greatly help you make sense of dutch-process vs natural cocoa powder.

 Let’s break down each.

-Ok, in all seriousness.
 Dutch-process cocoa powder starts with cocoa beans that have been washed in alkaline solution of potassium carbonate.
 This wash neutralizes their acidity.
 So, dutch-process cocoa powder is neutral.
 Because it is neutral, it does not react with baking soda.
 It’s often paired with baking powder.
 (But not always!)

 Alkalizing cocoa makes it darker in color, mellow in flavor, and dissolves easily into liquids.
 Oreo cookies are made from dutched cocoa!
 Yum.

 Natural cocoa is just that—natural powder from roasted cocoa beans.
 It’s acidic and bitter, with a very strong and concentrated chocolate flavor.
 Natural cocoa powder (ACID) is often used in recipes calling for baking soda (BASE) because the two react with each other to allow your baked good to rise.
 If you live in the US, the cocoa powder you often see in the baking aisle is natural—like Hershey’s (not the Special Dark, the regular) or Ghirardelli.
 Flavor varies by brand, but you can always find me using either of these two.